Larry R Evans, DMin

 General Conference of Seventh-day Adventists

-For decades, those who have not been able to see, hear, walk or communicate like the majority have often been referred to as being “disabled.”
-While it is important to recognize one’s limitations, being identified in this way can have a demoralizing effect on the person’s own self-perception.
-Far too often attention is given to what a person cannot do rather than the possibilities that lie before her or him.
-Perceptions change when the positives of each person are given priority.
+For decades, those who have not been able to see, hear, walk or communicate like others have often been referred to as being “disabled.”
+While it is important to recognize one’s limitations, being identified this way can have a demoralizing effect on the person’s own self-perception.
+Far too often, attention is given only to what a person cannot do or does not have rather than the possibilities that lie before her or him.
+Perceptions become empowering when the inherent dignity and abilities of each person are given priority.
 This can be seen in at least three ways:

 First, the value and significance of each person is emphasized.
 In God’s sight, each person has a purpose.
 Each person is special.
 God has a plan for every individual (Jeremiah 29:11).
-As a result, thinking changes.
-With God at the center and not one’s disabilities, hope is revived.
+As a result, when this understanding is comprehended, thinking and actions change.
+With God at the center and not one’s disabilities or what one lacks, hope is revived.
 Life becomes more about possibilities than impossibilities.

 Two are better than one,